-7 types of customer needs + how to identify and meet customer needs
+7 common types of customer needs (+ how to meet them)

 Customer needs are the motivations that make someone want to purchase a product or service and stay loyal to that business.
-Learn the most common types of customer needs and how to identify them.
+Learn the most common types and how to identify them.

 People don’t generally open their wallets to spend money without getting something in return.
 Even when making a donation, there’s an incentive like feeling good or connecting to a cause.
 To be successful, businesses need to tap into unmet customer needs and offer solutions.

 Sounds simple — but how do you actually find out what’s on your customers’ minds?